State Farm Homeowners Insurance Review of 2023

 About State Farm Company

-State Farm was established by a retired farmer named George J. Mecherle all the way back in 1922 and has grown into one of the most-respected property & casualty insurance companies in the United States.
+State Farm was established by a retired farmer named George J. Mecherle in 1922 and has grown into one of the most respected property & casualty insurance companies in the United States.

-The company’s original purpose was to provide affordable car insurance to farmers in the state of Illinois, where the company was founded.
+The company’s original purpose was to provide affordable car insurance to farmers in Illinois, where the company was founded.

-Today, State Farm offers a variety of insurance coverages, including homeowners insurance which is available in all 50 states.
+Today, State Farm offers a variety of insurance coverages, including homeowners insurance available in all 50 states.

 After its founding, the company expanded rapidly, outgrowing its offices three times before 1929; as of 2017, State Farm had 70,000 employees and 19,000 agents and is part of the Fortune 500.

-As it has grown, State Farm has prioritized the comfort of its employees and introduced “posture chairs” all the way back in 1935.
+As it has grown, State Farm prioritized its employees' comfort and introduced “posture chairs” back in 1935.

-The company’s popular jingle, which was written by Barry Manilow, sums up its governing principles: Like a good neighbor, State Farm is there.
+The company’s popular jingle, written by Barry Manilow, sums up its governing principles: Like a good neighbor, State Farm is there.